-Activity on Google services
+Activity on Google Services

-If you're signed in to your Google Account and have Web & App Activity turned on, your activity data on Google sites, apps and services may be saved in your account's Web & App Activity.
-Some activity may include information about the general area that you were in when using the Google service.
-When you search for something using a general area, your search will use an area of at least three sq. km, or expand until the area represents the locations of at least 1,000 people.
+If you're signed in to your Google Account and have Web & App Activity turned on, your activity data on Google sites, apps, and services may be saved in your account's Web &

+App Activity.
+Some activity may include information about the general area you were in when using the Google service.
+When you search for something using a general area, your search will use an area of at least 3 sq km, or expand until the area represents the locations of at least 1,000 people.
 This helps protect your privacy.

 In some cases, areas that you have searched from in the past may be used to estimate a relevant location for your search.
-For example, if you search for coffee shops while in Chelsea, Google might show results for Chelsea in future searches.
+For example, if you search for cafes while in Mumbai, Google might show results for Mumbai in future searches.